-Sometimes a signal can get mixed up with a signal from another cable.
+Sometimes a signal can get mixed up with a password from another cable.
 This incidence is crosstalk.
-Crosstalk happens when many cables are running close to each other.
+Crosstalk happens when many wires are running close to each other.

 The parallel twisting pattern of the twisted pair cable can help reduce crosstalk.
 This method is somewhat effective.
 But‚ twisted pair cables are still very vulnerable to crosstalk.

 The coaxial cable, on the other hand, is much more effective at reducing crosstalk.
 It has efficient shielding in place, and this provides better protection to the data.

 Do you have a lot of cables carrying different signals running around?
 Then, a coaxial cable may be a better choice.

 4.Assemblies vs Twisted Pair Cable Signal Transmission Rates

 Coaxial cables offer much higher transmission rates than Twisted pair cables.
 Twisted pair cables can only transfer up to 1000 Mbps(1 Gbps).